univention/univention-corporate-server/doc/architecture/services/udm.rst

 UDM CLI Daemon
    Provides the command-line interface to |UDM| through one system wide process for each user.
 The process terminates itself after a default idle time of 10 minutes.
-The command-line interface uses the *UDM Python framework*.
+The command-line interface uses the *UDM Python library*.

    ..
 TODO : Corresponding UCR variable is directory/manager/cmd/timeout.
 But
       not mentioned in other documents.

 UCS\@school library
    Provides an abstraction in Python for UCS\@school.
-The UCS\@school library uses the *UDM Python framework*.
+The UCS\@school library uses the *UDM Python library*.

 UDM Simple API
    Allows to use |UDM| capability and objects directly in Python programs.
 For